simongravelle/PEGgenerator/README.md

 ### Output

-This [video](https://www.youtube.com/watch?v=8ldIHP175TI) has been made with this script.
+This [video](https://www.youtube.com/watch?v=8ldIHP175TI) has been made using the PEG molecule generated with this script.

 ### Contact